open-education-api/specification/docs/community/members.md

 TBD: In the list below, are these Community members or Working group members?
 Affects title above and sentence below.
 JH

 TBD: To do:

 * Check if members, including contact names are up-to-date.
 * Add links (email addresses) to contact names as well as links to members (websites), if required.
 For example, add a link to the "Avans University" website.
 * I can experiment putting this data into a table if you prefer that.
 JH

 Currently the Community/Working group consists of the following members:

-* Avans University: Piet Brekelmans
+| Avans University Piet Brekelmans
 * InHolland University of Applied Sciences: Arthur van Alten
 * Leiden University of Applied Sciences: Mark de Jong, Frank Schimmel
 * SURF: Jelmer de Ronde, Frans Ward